 Oak Processionary Moth Monitoring

 The Heath's tree team have been dealing with this issue and our volunteers assist them with the important taks of surveying oaks and identifying nests for subsequent removal.
 Results have been encouraging and we will continue the project in 2020.
-Learn about our tree team's work here and there's further information on OPM here.
+Learn about our tree team's work here and go here for further information on Oak Proccessionary Moth.

 Veteran Tree Survey